MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMDeploymentTypeDependencyGroup.md

 ### -NewName

-Specifies a new denpendency group name.
+Specifies a new dependency group name.

 ```yaml
 Type: String